 But avoid the mistake of doing a “blind transfer.”
-Meaning you transfer the customer to your teammate without verifying they are available to take their call.
+Meaning you transfer the customer to another customer service rep without verifying they are available to take their call.

-If someone is expecting a live person but gets a voicemail, how do you think they will feel?
+How do you think they will feel if someone is expecting a live person but gets a voicemail?

 Customers can have a hard time explaining what they want.
 They may not know the technical jargon to tell you exactly what the problem is.

-You might find it helpful to take notes while they explain the issue.
+You might find it helpful to take notes while they explain.

 Even the best companies get calls from angry customers.

-The key is to first calm them down so you can find out how you can help them.
-Then, do it.
+The key is first to calm them down to find out how you can help them.

 One approach is to use the HEARD technique for helping customers — Hear.
 Empathize.
 Apologize.
-Resolve.
-Diagnose.
-This approach calms customers while providing you time to diagnose the problem and then address it.

-The trick to beating this challenge is to set reasonable customer expectations, then meet and exceed them.
-Exceeding expectations can generate repeat customers.
+The trick to beating this challenge is setting reasonable customer expectations and meeting and exceeding them.
+Exceeding the expectations of customers can generate repeat business.

 Customers are okay with being put on hold if it helps resolve their issues.
-But telling customers you’re going to put them on hold to solve their problems buys you time to talk with the other customer.
+Telling customers that you’re going to put them on hold to solve their problems buys you time to talk with the other customer.

 Above all, avoid telling the first customer you’re talking with a second customer.
-And don’t leave the first customer on hold for a long time.
+And don’t leave customers on hold for a long time.

 Also, provide constant updates—say once every 30 minutes— to help reassure nervous customers.

-It’s hard to say no to good customers, as we noted above.
-But sometimes you must.
+The biggest challenge when speaking to customers is saying no. But sometimes you must.
 Here’s a way to do it gracefully:

 Sometimes you can find a workaround that provides the functionality your customers want in your product.
-In other words, https://www.unicomcorp.com/blog/guide-delivering-best-customer-support/do what you can to help the customer.
+In other words, do what you can to help the customer.

-This challenge is fairly common—especially if you don’t have an employee working 24/7 or a third-party provider like Unicom that can provide round the clock responses.
-Many customers, though, expect an answer within six hours.
-When you’re backed up like this, focus on responding instead of resolving.
-But don’t set up autoresponders to do it.
+This challenge is common during the holiday season—especially if you don’t have an employee working 24/7 or a reputable outsourcing provider like Unicom to provide round-the-clock responses.
+Many customers expect an answer within six hours.
+When backed-up like this, focus on responding instead of resolving.

-You can also have agents write personal emails telling customers “We’re backlogged, but we’ll be taking care of you soon.”
+You can also have customer service agents write a personal email telling customers, “We’re backlogged, but we’ll be taking care of you soon.”
 Also, give customers a hard deadline by which you’ll help them.
-That gives you time to resolve the issue and your customers get timely responses.

 Some people are better suited for your product or service than others.
 But letting a customer go is never easy.
 So, if you need to do it, do it with grace and respect.
 Use this four-step approach: